blukat29/blukat29.github.io/_posts/2017-04-14-codegate-2017-finals-bmp.md

   f.write(b)
 ```

-The nwe have a remote shell like this.
+Then we have a remote shell like this.

 ![bmp_ex.png](/assets/2017/04/bmp_ex.png)